 The following is a guest post by Tony Steuer, an advocate for Financial Preparedness and the author of GET READY!, and the founder of the Get Ready Initiative.
-If you’d like to contribute a guest post to Money Q&A, be sure to check out our guest posting guidelines.
+If you’d like to contribute a guest post to Money Q&A like this one about getting your finances in order or any other topic, be sure to check out our guest posting guidelines.

 You’ve resolved to get a handle on your finances in 2020, but will that determination wane by March?
 With over 80% of people failing to realize their New Year’s resolutions, it’s likely that you’ll become overwhelmed with checklists and budget-tracking within just a matter of months.